byw1997/Chattingroom/README.md

 -Need to create Database "host=localhost port=5432 dbname=serverpj user=dbadmin password=dbpassword" before test

+-Need to update server ip address setting in client source code

-.cpp 경로:Loginserver\loginserver\loginserver\loginserver.cpp, Client\client\client\client.cpp
+.cpp route:Loginserver\loginserver\loginserver\loginserver.cpp, Client\client\client\client.cpp

+Every commands are case-insensitive.

-서버는 최대 MAX_USERS_ONLINE(default = 10) 개의 클라이언트를 수용한다.
+Server accepts at most MAX_USERS_ONLINE(default = 10) clients.

-클라이언트는 첫 화면에서 서버와 연결을 시도하며, 실패시 R을 입력하여 재시도, E를 입력하여 종료할 수 있다.

-연결 성공 시 login 을 입력하여 로그인 시도, signup을 입력하여 회원가입을 시도할 수 있다. exit을 입력 시 종료된다. exit이 입력되거나 login에 성공할 때까지 반복된다.

-signup 입력 시 ID, password, Nickname을 입력받는다.
-ID, Nickname 중복 여부를 데이터베이스를 조회해 검사한다. 조회된 column 수가 0보다 클 경우 signup이 실패하며 클라이언트는 실패 사유를 전달받는다.

-login 입력 시 ID, password를 입력받는다. 데이터베이스를 조회해 입력받은 정보와 일치하는지 검사한다. 일치하지 않으면 실패한다. 또한 접속중인 유저들의 user_id와 대조하여 이미 접속중일 시 실패한다.

-login 성공 시 welcome message와 채팅방에 입력된 최근 10개의 채팅 내역을 출력하며 명령어를 입력받는다. 명령어는 다음과 같다.

-help: 도움말 출력
+client tries to connect to server socket.
+If fail to connect, Enter R to retry, Enter E to exit.

+If success to make connection, Enter signup to make account.
+Enter E to exit.
+Loop while input is Exit or success login.

+If signup entered, Get ID, password, Nickname as input.
+Server checks ID, Nickname duplication by checking database.
+If more than 0 column checked, signup fails and notice client the reason why signup failed.

+If login entered, Get ID, password as input.
+Check database and get column corresponding to the input.
+If none, login fails.
+And if the user_id in column corresponding to input already logged in, login fails.

+If successfully logged in, client gets welcome message and recent 10 messages and get user command as input.
+These are user commands.

+help: output help message

-say <message>: <message> 모두에게 전달 (format: [YYYY-MM-DD HH:mm]nickname>> message)
+say <message>: send <message> to everyone (format: [YYYY-MM-DD HH:mm]nickname>> message)

-whisper <target> <message>: <target>에게 <message> 전달 (format: [YYYY-MM-DD HH:mm] (whisper)nickname>> message / [YYYY-MM-DD HH:mm] (whisper)nickname<< message)
+whisper <target> <message>: send <message> to <target> (format: [YYYY-MM-DD HH:mm] (whisper)nickname>> message / [YYYY-MM-DD HH:mm] (whisper)nickname<< message)

-users: 현재 접속중인 유저 닉네임을 전부 출력
+users: output every user nickname currently logged in

-exit: 종료
+exit: terminate